Bulgaria rising: Can a growing startup movement reinvent the country’s economy?

 “Bulgaria has a great tradition of IT-led public-sector reform champions,” he said.

 That kind of political and financial support has been critical to Bulgaria’s startup story.
 But it’s more complicated than just the EU shoveling money at one of its youngest members.
-It is a more intricate relationship that was the brain child of Evgeny Angelov, who in 2016 founded the Bulgarian Venture Capital Association and now serves as chairman.
+It is a more intricate relationship that was the brainchild of Evgeny Angelov, who in 2016 founded the Bulgarian Venture Capital Association and now serves as its chair.

-Angelov had gotten an MBA at Harvard University and worked in London in finance for almost nine years before deciding he missed Bulgaria.
+Angelov had gotten an MBA at Harvard University and worked in London in finance for almost nine years before realizing he missed Bulgaria.
 Not long after his return, he was recruited to join the government as Deputy Minister of the Economy in 2009.
 As part of the strategy to reinvent the country’s economy, Angelov wanted to catalyze Bulgarian startups.
 The European Union was investing almost $1.5 billion into Bulgaria via a program called Joint European Resources for Micro to Medium Enterprises or “Jeremie.”
 Angelov convinced the Bulgarian government and EU to take about a quarter of that money and use it to back startups.

 While some of this represented direct grants to small businesses, Angelov wanted to move away from that system toward a venture capital investment model.
 So a slice of that money, about $150 million, was put into a separate pot along with some money from the Bulgarian government to be managed by the European Investment Fund.
 Officials from the EIF then selected four local venture funds to receive some of that money, with the stipulation they must also raise outside private investment.